 4. We give customers rights to access and correct their Information.

 Customers have access to Information that is reasonably available and retrievable in the ordinary course of business.
-Upon written specific request, we will disclose to customers Information about them that is entered in our records, and customers may correct any of such Information that is inaccurate or incomplete.
-We will respond to a customer’s request, and advise the customer in advance of any charges for copies of his/her file.
+Upon written specific request, we will disclose to customers Information about them that is entered in our records, and customers may correct Information that is inaccurate or incomplete.
+We will respond to a customer’s request, and advise the customer in advance of any charges for copies.
 Some information may not be accessed if it refers to others, is subject to legal privilege, contains confidential information, cannot be retrieved using a customer’s name or account number, cannot be disclosed for legal reasons, or as otherwise permitted by law.

 It should be noted that we do not record in customers’ individual files when Information was disclosed to third parties for routine purposes such as cheque printing, data processing, storage and regular updating of credit information to credit bureaus.